-Those aged between 65 and 74, who hold less than \$300,000 in their super account (at the end of the previous financial year), will be able to make voluntary contributions to their super in the financial year following retirement without needing to satisfy the work test.
+Those aged between 67 and 74, who hold less than \$300,000 in their super account (at the end of the previous financial year), can now make voluntary contributions to their super in the financial year following retirement without needing to satisfy the work test.
 This opportunity is only available in the year immediately following the year in which you last met the work test and can only be used once.